Administrators, the humanists tried to warn you. In fact, faculty and staff from all over the university probably tried to warn you. Language matters.

 COVID-19 is devastating.
 But as Julio Vincent Gambuto wrote, it’s also given us a chance to think about what our relationship to capitalism should be once we’re on the other side of this tragedy.
 Higher education needs to think about that, too.
 We need to rethink our relationship to our students, who are not and never were our “customers,” and who, whether they realize it or not right now, rely on us to mold them into good citizens, not just good employees.

 We should think seriously about where we want to go from here and how we want our students and the public to think about us.
 Do we want to be seen as a public good or a consumer good?
+My perspective is that the more we are seen as a public good, the harder it may be for states to continue cutting funding, thus leading to higher tuition for students.
+Looking at this question from a different angle, what good has all of this consumer language really done for the academy?
 Language creates and sustains reality, but it can also challenge and restructure reality, too.
 Let’s be smarter moving forward.
 Colleges and universities are given the responsibility and privilege of educating not just employees, but also citizens.
 Moving away from consumption-based language will not only benefit our institutions, it will also encourage our students to see themselves as much more than just consumers.
 And that’s a change worth taking seriously and fighting for.

 E. Michele Ramsey is an associate professor of communication arts and sciences and women’s studies at Penn State, Berks.
-She is the co-author of Major Decisions: College, Career, and the Case for the Humanities, published by the University of Pennsylvania Press.
+She is the co-author of Major Decisions: College, Career, and the Case for the Humanities, published by the University of Pennsylvania Press in 2020.